jk1/Gradle-License-Report/README.md

 License
 --------

-This plugin is released under the Unlicense.
+This plugin is released under the Apache 2.0 license.
 See the `LICENSE` file for details.